In this article, our Boston SEO consultants offer insight into Google’s recent algorithm updates.

-If you have been publishing quality content to help and inform your customers you have nothing to worry.
-Go ahead and keep up the good work.
-However, if you have been key stuffing and other spam techniques you have a lot of work to do.
-Adapting to Hummingbird and Fred is simply crucial for the longevity of your business, at least if you’re relying on organic traffic to generate sales.
-If you understand these changes and implement a solid strategy on how to adapt to them you will making sure that your website receives a healthy amount of traffic.
+If you have been publishing quality content to help and inform your customers, you have nothing to worry.
+Go ahead and keep up the excellent work.
+However, if you have been keyword stuffing and other spam techniques you have a lot of work to do.
+Adapting to Hummingbird and Fred is merely crucial for the longevity of your business, at least if you’re relying on organic SEO traffic to generate sales.
+If you understand these changes and implement a robust strategy on how to adapt to them, you will make sure that your website receives a healthy amount of traffic.

 Contact one of our Boston SEO consultants for a free SEO audit.
 We can help you get back on track.